CozzyBro2/jannie-bot/README.md

 # Setup packages
 First, ensure you have all the production dependencies:
-(I use pnpm, you could substitute it for npm)
+(I use pnpm, you could substitute it for npm or bun)
 ```
 pnpm install --production
 ```